What is Networking?

 Common Myths & Reframes

-REFRAME: Networking allows you to exchanging information, advice, and support on challenges.
-It’s for folks at any stage in their life and career.
+REFRAME: Networking allows you to exchanging information, advice, and support regarding challenges.
+It’s for people at any stage in their life and career.

-REFRAME: Networking is all about building supports, so anyone can participate.
-You don’t have to be the loudest person in the room to make connections!
-Simply play to your strengths and focus on one-on-one relationship building.
+REFRAME: Networking is all about building support, so anyone can participate.
+You don’t have to be the most vocal or outgoing person to be able to make connections.
+Simply identify your strengths and focus on one-on-one relationship building.

 REFRAME: Whether you know it or not, you have a community of people around you who are able to support you as you build your professional life.
-Think about: classmates, friends, family members, past/present coworkers, supervisors, teachers, faculty, staff.
-Additionally, it’s not just about who you directly know, but who they know.
+Think about: classmates, friends, family members, past/present coworkers, supervisors, teachers, faculty, and university staff.
+Additionally, it’s not just about who you directly know, but who they know, too.
 Ask your community if they know anyone who may be in your field of interest!